WHAT WE DO

 Marian Laing, Head of Drama, Ursuline Academy

 We share what we've heard.
-We make performances specifically suited to the needs of the groups we work with that retell the stories we’ve heard, using traditional and experimental storytelling techniques, music and games.
+We make performances specifically suited to the needs of the groups we work with that retell the stories we’ve heard, using traditional and experimental storytelling techniques, music and play.

 "Participants got a lot out of hearing the other stories in the presentation session.
 It really got them thinking about things in a different way.
 They empathised with different groups of people that they previously judged.
 Some carers related to the stories, for others it changed their perception of Ilford and its people.”